Ersanio/snes-assembly-book/docs/processor/flags.md

  ```
 7+9 equals 16, thus *carry* the 1 to the left.

 Considering the carry is a "flag", when the carry flag is clear, the carry (C) will be 0.
 When it's set, the carry will be 1.
-You can safely assume that the carry flag is the “9th bit” of the A register when A is in 8-bit mode, and the “17th bit” when A is in 16-bit mode.
+You can safely assume that the carry flag is the "9th bit" of the A register when A is in 8-bit mode, and the "17th bit" when A is in 16-bit mode.
 Assuming A is in 8-bit mode, the carry flag will look like this:
 ```
 BBBBBBBB C
 ```